CantChangeMe/interview-notes/InterviewQuestions_Microservices.md

   **Content Delivery Networks** – Distributed network of proxy servers and their data centers.

   **Remote Service** – Enables the remote access information that resides on a network of IT devices.

+#### 4.Cons of Microservice Architecture?
+    1.Increases troubleshooting challenges
+    2.Increases delay due to remote calls
+    3.Increased efforts for configuration and other operations 4.Difficult to maintain transaction safety
+    5.Tough to track data across various boundaries 6.Difficult to code between services

+#### 5.Monolithic vs SOA vs Microservices
+    Monolithic - Signle Unit
+    SOA - Coarse-grained
+    Microservices - fine-grained

+#### What is Spring Cloud?
+  Spring Cloud provides tools for developers to quickly build some of the common patterns in distributed systems (e.g. configuration management, service discovery, circuit breakers, intelligent routing, leadership election, distributed sessions, cluster state).

+#### What problems are solved by Spring Cloud?
+  While developing distributed microservices with Spring Boot we face few issues which are solved by Spring Cloud.

+**The complexity associated with distributed systems** – This includes network issues, Latency overhead, Bandwidth issues, security issues.
+**Ability to handle Service Discovery** – Service discovery allows processes and services in a cluster to find each other and communicate.
+**Solved redundancy issues** – Redundancy issues often occur in distributed systems.
+**Load balancing** – Improves the distribution of workloads across multiple computing resources, such as a computer cluster, network links, central processing units.
+**Reduces performance issues** – Reduces performance issues due to various operational overheads.